devmanuel/Junkyard/minutes-Ali.md

     + The program should be announced on the ALI website.
     + It is the responsibility of the local organizers to schedule the event at an appropriate time in consultation with the participants and the speakers.

-2. +  There is a proposal to run ICLA 2021 online on a different model, possiby with a post-conference refereed proceedings with selected papers from the conference.
+2. +  There is a proposal to run ICLA 2021 online on a different model, possiby with a post-conference, refereed, proceedings with selected papers from the conference.
 ALI members are encouraged to come up with their suggestions.
+An email discussion will be initiated in a few days.